Fairchild TV: Operations

+The signal of Fairchild TV’s main channel is currently divided into two versions: Eastern Canada and Western Canada.
+The differences between the two before 2001 were quite significant, with different program schedules and news reports that were basically unrelated.
+Since the implementation of nationwide simulcasting in 2001, the two signals have been largely the same, except that the Western Canada version is broadcast 3 hours later than the Eastern Canada version to match the 3-hour time difference between the East and West coasts (so the program schedules of the two are exactly the same when calculated in local time).
+After the licensing terms were amended in 2004, the first half hour of evening news reports (19:00-19:30) was also broadcast separately in Vancouver and Toronto, and some providers would provide both Eastern and Western Canada versions of Fairchild Television for the convenience of viewers.

-Up until October 1, 2022, Fairchild TV signed on at 6:00 a.m.
-EST and signed off at 3:35 a.m.
-EST in the Greater Toronto Area.
-In Greater Vancouver, Fairchild TV signed on at 6:00 a.m.
-PST and signed off at 4:00 a.m.
-PST.
-On October 1, 2022, Fairchild TV switched to a 24-hour schedule.
+Throughout most of 2010s, Fairchild TV signed on at 6:00 a.m. everyday and signed off at 4:00 a.m every Tuesdays-Saturdays, 4:30 am on Sundays, and 3:55 am on Mondays.
+On October 2, 2022, Fairchild TV switched to a 24-hour schedule.

 More than 475,000 Chinese Canadians across Canada watch Fairchild Television each day, roughly 30% of the whole Chinese population in Canada.

-Until September 1, 2020, FTV operated two standard definition television channels: Fairchild TV in Cantonese and Talentvision in Mandarin.
+Until August 31, 2020, Fairchild TV operated two standard definition television channels: Fairchild TV in Cantonese and Talentvision in Mandarin.
 Both stations use programming from Vancouver and Toronto.
-On May 23, 2013, Fairchild TV launched two High Definition (HD) channels: Fairchild TV 2 HD in Cantonese and Talentvision 2 HD in Mandarin (ceased operations in July 2016).
-On September 1, 2020, Fairchild TV and Talenvision were upgraded to High Definition.
-Fairchild TV 2 "HD" signage was removed and renamed Fairchild TV 2.
+On May 23, 2013, Fairchild TV launched two high-definition (HD) channels: Fairchild TV 2 HD in Cantonese and Talentvision 2 HD in Mandarin (ceased operations in July 2016).
+On September 1, 2020, Fairchild TV and Talenvision were upgraded to high definition.
+The Fairchild TV 2 "HD" signage was removed and the channel was renamed Fairchild TV 2.

 Fairchild TV's logo used from 1993 to 2013.